jackseabolt/vs-code-extension/README.md

-# ChatGPT sidebar README
+# ChatGPT Sidebar

-This is the README for my demo extension
+This is the README for my demo VS Code extension

 ## Features